-Chicano Studies, Associate in Arts (AA)
+Chicano Studies, Associate of Arts (AA)

 The Mexican-American people, the second largest minority group in the United States, trace their origins to the Hispanic-Indian heritage of Mexico and to more than three hundred years of participation in the historical development of the American Southwest and the United States.
 The Chicano Studies Program at Santa Barbara City College investigates the life of these people throughout the nation.
 The history, culture, contributions and contemporary problems facing Chicanos are explored in literature, language, history, and sociology classes.